 - Japanese hot springs are enjoyed naked.
 Swimming suits are not allowed in most places.
 However, it is the custom to bring a small towel into the bathing area, with which you can enhance your privacy while outside of the water.
 Once you enter the bath, keep the towel out of the water.

 - Before entering the bath, rinse your body with water from either a tap or the bath using a washbowl provided in the bathing area.
-Traditionally, just rinsing your body is considered sufficient (and many older baths do not even provide showers and soap), but particularly among younger bathers you will find an increasing number of people who insist on taking a shower before entering the bath these days.
+Traditionally, just rinsing your body is considered sufficient (and many older baths do not even provide showers and soap), but particularly among younger bathers you will find many people who insist on taking a shower before entering the bath these days.

 - Enter the bath and soak for a while.
 Note that the bath water can be very hot (typical temperatures are 40 to 44 degrees).
 If it feels too hot, try to enter very slowly and move as little as possible.